 How many projects do you make each year?

-We do not set ourselves a target for shows: after The Sultan’s Elephant in 2006 we did not produce another show until The Telectroscope in 2008.
-Since then we have produced two shows each year.
-We don’t set ourselves a target because of the huge amount of organization and preparation that occurs for each one.
-Our events undergo a lengthy development process, which sometimes results in our production ETA changing.
+We don't set ourselves a target for shows: after The Sultan’s Elephant in 2006 we did not produce another show until The Telectroscope in 2008.
+This is because of the huge amount of organisation and preparation that is needed for each project.
+Our events undergo a lengthy development process, which sometimes results in our production schedule changing.

 How many people come to see your shows?

 It varies depending on the scale of the project and the marketing, and we never have definite figures because we don’t ticket our events.
-The BBC estimated that one million people saw The Sultan’s Elephant, 50,000 saw The Telectroscope, 250,000 came to La Machine, many millions saw One & Other either live or on the website, and an estimated 75,000 came to Lumiere.
+The BBC estimated that one million people saw The Sultan’s Elephant, 50,000 saw The Telectroscope, 250,000 came to La Machine, many millions saw One & Other either live or on the website.
+An estimated 175,000 people came to Lumiere Durham 2013.

 How do you promote your productions?